-[Itinerary details subject to change]
+[Itinerary details and hotels subject to change]

 6 night’s accommodation; All breakfasts, 5 dinners, 3 lunches; full time services of professional tour director and local escort for all excursions and sights; all tips for drivers, guides, tour director, group meals; all tour transport; all park, preserve, and included sight entrance fees and activities (Cedarberg Mountains, Orange River canoe excursion, Fish River Canyon, Sossusvlei)

 Tour participants are responsible for the cost of drinks, free-time sightseeing, meals not covered in the itinearary, and visas.
 See our Terms and Conditions for important details regarding everything listed above.